Is International Law “Real Law”? Examining the Debate

 While these are some of the key features of international law, it is important to note that there is no clear consensus on exactly what constitutes international law.
 Some argue that it is primarily based on treaty agreements, while others argue that it also includes custom and general principles of law.
 Additionally, there is ongoing debate over whether certain types of non-state actors, such as international organizations and individuals, are also subject to international law.

-Is International Law a 'Real' Law or Simply a Set of Guidelines?
+Is International Law Truly Law or Just a Set of Norms?
+The Great Juristic Divide

 Despite its apparent importance, there is much debate over whether international law is truly a "law" in the traditional sense of the word.
 Scholars from Group A argue that international law is not truly a law because it lacks the key characteristics that define a legal system.
 For example, some argue that international law is not truly a law because: